-Even simplest first order DPCM system is superior to PCM by a minimum of 6.0 dB.
+• Even simplest first order DPCM system is superior to PCM by a minimum of 6.0 dB.
 Higher order prediction yields better SNR.
-In the table below, we list the performance of DPCM system with different predictors and quantizers.
-Also we show the original signal and the reconstructed signal from a third order predictor and an 8-level (3-bits/symbol) quantizer.
+Prediction gain of low-pass filtered speech (4.0 kHz) as a function of prediction gain is shown below.